CapgeminiInventIDE/interview/README.md

 > The purpose of the case study is to evaluate your Data Science skills applied to consulting, which should show a combination of domain knowledge, technology (ML, statistics, programming), and business acumen.

-You should pick **one** of the below projects to complete, you will present this project to the interviewers and add your source code into your repository.
+- Pick **one** of the below projects to complete, you will present this project to the "clients" (interviewers)
+- Add any of your source code into your repository for submission
+- Create a presentation that covers:
+  - Initial data analysis and exploration
+  - Modelling proposals and assumptions
+  - Proposed architecture
+  - Path to production
+  - Business value proposition

 #### Project 1